How to File a West Virginia LLC or Corporation Amendment

 West Virginia Articles of Amendment vs. Articles of Correction

-Erroneous filings can cause huge problems for your LLC.
+Erroneous filings can cause huge problems for your business.
 As a result, you need to correct errors as soon as possible.
 You can do this by filing Articles of Correction.
-Just specify the incorrect statement in your Articles of Organization, and what the correct information is.
+Just specify the incorrect statement in your Articles of Organization or Articles of Incorporation, and what the correct information is.
 You may also explain why the statement is incorrect or why the signature is defective.

 You shouldn’t use the Articles of Correction unless you made a mistake in one of your filings.
 Examples of mistakes include filing a form with an authorized signature and making a false or erroneous statement.

-Let us help keep your West Virginia LLC compliant
+Let us help keep your West Virginia business compliant

 With a partner like us in your corner, you can file amendments fast and error-free.
-Our Amendment Filing service is perfect if you’re simply interested in filing amendments to your Articles of Organization.
+Our Amendment Filing service is perfect if you’re simply interested in filing amendments to your Articles of Organization or your Articles of Incorporation.
 However, if you want help with overall state compliance, our Worry-Free Compliance service is a great choice.
 It comes with two amendments annually and a whole basket of tools that will help your business remain in compliance with state law.

 FAQ

-• You can amend your LLC’s Articles of Amendment without hiring an attorney.
+• You can amend your Articles of Amendment without hiring an attorney.

-• You can use the Articles of Amendment form to change your LLC’s business structure, business purpose, or business name.
-You file amended Articles of Organization when adding information to your original Articles of Organization as well.
+• You can use the Articles of Amendment form to change your business structure, business purpose, or business name.
+You file amended articles when adding information to your original articles as well.

 • No, these are different filings that require some of the same information.
 An annual report is a yearly reporting requirement, while amendments only apply when changes are made.